josh-works/josh-works.github.io/_pages/dutchie.md

 👋 Hi there, Dutchie.

+_TL;DR:[^tldr] I might be able to deliver substantial value to Dutchie.
+The added value is in the six-to-seven figures a year, and is a function of me working closely with your core business units (Sales, Marketing, Support, Success) to make engineering-led incremental improvements to each of those functions.
+I am also interested in the "core" engineering work at Dutchie._

-You've got a bunch of [open roles](https://dutchie.com/careers).
+Dutchie has a bunch of [open roles](https://dutchie.com/careers).

 Seventeen, as of October 13th.
-Most are in Engineering, but you've got a few Sales and Success roles.
-I _think_ I could be a good fit for one of the engineering roles, _or_ a role that doesn't exist yet.
+Most open roles are in Engineering, but you've got a few Sales and Success roles.
+I could be a good fit for one of the engineering roles, _or_ a role that does not yet exist, but reflects the growth you're seeing across all functions of the business.

-I'm reaching out because I spoke recently with Chris Hough, an engineer at Dutchie who works remotely from Boulder.
-He and I spoke mostly about his experience helping early-career software developers grow their skills and ability to deliver business value.
+A few days ago, I met (via Zoom) with Chris Hough, an engineer at Dutchie who works remotely from Boulder.
+He and I spoke about his experience helping software developers grow their skills and ability to deliver business value.

-Building skills and deliving business value is very near-and-dear to my heart.
-I run https://intermediateruby.com/, and continue to add resources to help early-career software developers more quickly become solid "mid-level" developers[^intermediate-ruby-resources].
+I love to build up my team's skills while building my own (all the while deliving business value).
+I am starting to scale these efforts at https://intermediateruby.com/, and continue to add resources to help early-career software developers become solid "mid-level" developers[^intermediate-ruby-resources].

-**TL;DR:[^tldr] I _might_ be able to deliver an incredible amount of value to Dutchie.
-The possible value is denominated in six-to-seven figures a year, and is a function of me working closely with your core business units (Sales, Marketing, Support, Success, and Engineering) to make incremental improvements to each of those functions.**
+At the end of the conversation I had with Chris, he recommended me reaching out to Dutchie, to explore working together.
+This page is the most natural way for me to

-Dutchie is a B2B SaaS, product-based company with a well-defined target customer, and adds subs; this is where I work best.
+Dutchie is a B2B SaaS, product-based company with a well-defined target user-base; this space is where I work best.

 My strengths span sales, support, marketing, and engineering.
 I want to capitalize on opportunities to solve problems for Dutchie's customers _and_ employees, building trust all the while.

 ## Reasons I like Dutchie, which relate to reasons I can bring value to Dutchie

 Here're some of the reasons to believe I could bring value to Dutchie.

-- In the past, I've worked on or with sales, success, and support teams.
-I am as comfortable building/debugging features as I am discussing funnel conversion rate metrics with sales and marketing teams.
+1. Dutchie's success relies on each portion of the business, including: engineering, sales, support, and marketing.
+I have extensive with these teams, and understand their respective goals, constraints, etc. I am as comfortable building out new features as I am discussing how to improve conversion rates across the funnel with sales and marketing teams.
-- I've got extensive experience in the small-to-medium-size product-led B2B SaaS space.
+1. Dutchie is a product-led B2B SaaS company.
+I've been in this space for 10+ years.
-- I've worked remotely in companies that are remote-first, _and_ I've worked remotely for companies that have hardly any remote employees.[^remote-work-covid].
+1. Because of Covide, Dutchie just became a remote-first organization.
+I've worked remotely in companies that are both `remote-first`, and `hardly-remote-at-all`.[^remote-work-covid]
-- I'm an enthusiastic supporter of the Marijuana legalization/decriminalization movement across the nation.
-(I live in Golden, CO, and benefit from it's legal status.)
+1. Dutchie works in a rapidly-growing industry that has a mixed legal status.
+I live in Golden, Colorado, and am an enthusiastic supporter of the marijuana legalization movement across the nation.
+This mixed legal status contributes to some of the many unique regulatory hurdles Dutchie must overcome.
-- I am obsessed with team and organizational health.
-For Dutchie to keep solving big problems at scale, it needs to have healthy teams and high employee retention, so those with institutional knowledge stick around to keep shaping the institution.
+1. For Dutchie to solve customer's problems (and to scale those solutions to current and future customers), it needs to have healthy teams and high employee retention, so those with institutional knowledge stick around to keep shaping the institution.
+Healthy teams communicate better and improved communication leads directly to improved product.
+As an engineer, I'm unusually interested in communication habits and structures.[^conways-law]

-In growing companies, once they reach about 60-70 employees, "coworker discoverability" becomes a challenge.
-When I was at a company of 150, I built bridges between groups who normally wouldn't talk to each other.
-When I was at a company of 2000, I did the exact same thing.

-## My Dream Role at Dutchie
+## My dream role at Dutchie

 Dutchie has open roles like `senior backend software developer` or `senior full-stack software developer`.
 If I got to build my own role at Dutchie, it would be titled something like `Team Capacity Engineer` or `Cross-Team Software Developer`.
 Of course, I might still get hired into a role titled `full stack software developer`, and work across teams in the day-to-day.